Hinton Manor was the last to be built in the first series of Manors, and was turned out from Swindon in February 1939 at a recorded cost of £4,914.

 In 1990 7819 became part of a royal train once again, conveying HRH The Duke of Gloucester from Kidderminster to Bridgnorth for the official opening of the railway’s boiler repair shop.
 The Duke drove 7819 for part of the journey.
 In 1991, 7819 shared Cambrian special train duties to Aberystwyth on two Sundays in June and two in September.
 In the meantime, Gloucester Festival shuttles were worked on 4 August.

 A loan to the Nene Valley Railway in September/October 1994 preceded storage, awaiting major repairs.
+It was taken out of service in 1995.

 In April 2004 the ownership of the locomotive was transferred from the Hinton Manor Fund to The SVR Charitable Trust for a nominal sum.